-If you entered a not guilty plea at the arraignment, the court under California Penal Code Section 859b must schedule a preliminary hearing within 10 days of the arraignment although most defendants, through their attorneys, can and will waive this time or the court may do so for good cause.
+If you entered a not guilty plea at the arraignment, the court under California Penal Code Section 859b must schedule a preliminary hearing within 10 days of the arraignment although most defendants, through their Sacramento criminal defense lawyer, can and will waive this time or the court may do so for good cause.

 The preliminary hearing is held before a judge only.
 There are only two issues that a judge considers at the hearing: